JensGundlach246962/data-drift-challenge/README.md

 README.md
 ```

-Place the following files in `01_data/` before running the dashboard:
+The following files are available in `01_data/` after cloning:

 ```
 01_data/